 Lens: A basic compact underwater camera.
 Professionals also use waterproof Canon cameras that have lenses that can adapt to water, but the better option for someone trying it out for the first time is the more basic model.

 What to avoid: Avoid gathering specks and blots on your photo, and make use of the backscatter feature to prevent this from happening.

 What to focus on: Go for a macro shot for underwater photos, to capture the aquatic life.
-Underwater photos may have an overbearing blue colour in all your photos, as water absorbs colours such as red, orange and yellow, so use a flash to ease the overpowering blue.
-For objects more than 3 feet away, if you are taking photos with the flash off (also known as using ambient light), you must do 1 of 2 things to improve the colours: use the underwater mode, or do a manual white balance in your camera.
+Underwater photos may have an overbearing blue color in all your photos, as water absorbs colors such as red, orange, and yellow, so use a flash to ease the overpowering blue.
+For objects more than 3 feet away, if you are taking photos with the flash off (also known as using ambient light), you must do 1 of 2 things to improve the colors: use the underwater mode, or do a manual white balance in your camera.

 5. For the River Adventurer:

 Ever wondered how you get a perfect riverine photo without falling on your backside from the slippery rocks?
 Simple, wear better shoes.
 Almost all the time, photographers opt for a place by the river that looks off the beaten path, for a photo they know not too many people will know to click.

 Ideal settings on your camera: Use a polarizer for your river or waterfall photo.
 It removes the glare and brings out the finer details in the picture.
 Use a tripod and an appropriate shutter speed depending on the type of stream, river, or waterfall you are clicking.

 Perfect time to capture a shot: During an overcast day.
 This makes for naturally pleasing photos and you can avoid the post-processing hassle.